frericksm/d3/README.md

 ```
 a browser is opened at [http://localhost:9050](http://localhost:9050)

-and you see something like this
+and you will  see something like this

 [I'm a relative reference to a repository file](../blob/master/doc/images/overview.png)